saaguero/ckad-notes/README.md

 - An Ingress may be configured to give Services externally-reachable URLs, load balance traffic, terminate SSL / TLS, and offer name based virtual hosting.
 - **An Ingress does not expose arbitrary ports or protocols**.
 Exposing services other than HTTP and HTTPS to the internet typically uses a service of type `Service.Type=NodePort` or `Service.Type=LoadBalancer`.
 - You must have an `ingress controller` (like ingress-nginx) to satisfy an Ingress.
 Only creating an Ingress resource has no effect.
+- You can secure an `Ingress` by specifying a `Secret` that contains a TLS private key and certificate.
+Currently the Ingress only supports a single TLS port, `443`, and assumes TLS termination.
+If the TLS configuration section in an Ingress specifies different hosts, they are multiplexed on the same port according to the hostname specified through the SNI TLS extension (provided the Ingress controller supports SNI).
 - Types of Ingress:

 ```yaml